chevereto/docker/docs/PURE-DOCKER.md

 ## Upgrading

-To upgrade your Chevereto application you need to (1) Sync repository, (2) Re-build the container image, and (3) Down and re-up the container.
+To upgrade you need to (1) Sync repository, (2) Re-build the container image, and (3) Update Chevereto instances.

 ### Step 1: Sync repository